A pair of carved wood friezes lacquered in blue and gold from the 18th century

 Description

-The two rectangular panels are about 170 cm in height and are in good condition, aside from minor gilding losses.
-They have a hook at the top, allowing them to be hung vertically, for example, on the sides of doors, as architectural elements from that period.
+Two rectangular panels measuring about 170 cm in height are in good condition, apart from minor gilding losses.
+They have a hook at the top allowing for vertical hanging, for example on door sides, as architectural elements from the period.

-Classicist furniture is the style of Louis XVI, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo style and Louis XV.
-Next is Baroque, whose name comes from the Portuguese 'barocco' – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture meant to literally ooze glamour and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these creations.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, prestigious pieces designed to radiate splendor and play a significant role in luxury.
+Selectively used materials emphasized the grandeur of these creations.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with great similarity to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly defined chest furniture.
-Here, there was also an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much influence the Baroque style has on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its distinct character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the client's perspective, as there are many counterfeits circulating in the market.
-The Luxury Products brand provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details